-- f.
-Monitoring and assessing the performance of the Company's portfolio. - g.
-Monitoring and assessing the performance of the Company in terms of its strategic direction and charitable purpose. - h.
-Ensuring that appropriate and effective remuneration policies and packages (if any) are implemented by the Company. - i.
-Monitoring and reviewing business results, the performance of the Investment Committee, the Audit and Risk Committee, outsourced service providers and the Board itself.
+- a.
+Monitoring and assessing the performance of the Company's portfolio. - b.
+Monitoring and assessing the performance of the Company in terms of its strategic direction and charitable purpose. - c.
+Ensuring that appropriate and effective remuneration policies and packages (if any) are implemented by the Company. - d.
+Monitoring and reviewing business results, outsourced service providers, the Board itself and monitoring and reviewing the performance of the Investment Committee and Audit and Risk Committee.